 Download this table Table 2: Geographical groupings used in the International Trade in Services (ITIS) Survey.xls .csv

-This provides a range of information that describes the quality of the outputs, and details any points that should be noted when using the output.
-We have developed guidelines for measuring statistical quality; these are based upon the five European Statistical System (ESS) quality dimensions covered later in this section.
+This provides a range of information that describes the quality of the outputs and details any points that should be noted when using the output.
+We have developed guidelines for measuring statistical quality; these are based upon the five European Statistical System (ESS) quality dimensions covered in this section.

 Why you can trust our data

-The ONS is the UK’s largest independent producer of statistics and is the country's national statistics institute.
-The Data Policies and Information Charter, available on the ONS website, details how data are collected, secured and used in the publication of statistics.
+The ONS is the UK's largest independent producer of statistics and is the country's national statistics institute.
+The Respondent Charter for Business Services, available on the ONS website, detail how data are collected, secured and used in the publication of statistics.
 We treat the data that we hold with respect, keeping it secure and confidential, and we use statistical methods that are professional, ethical and transparent.
 More information about our data policies is available.Nôl i'r tabl cynnwys